rss-sre-1/Docutest/README.md

 # API Reponse

-The API sends back two objects, an aggregate summary and a 2D array containing each thread that was run during the test.
+The API sends back two objects for each URI/Method combination: an aggregate summary and a 2D array containing each thread that was run during the test.
 The aggregate object contains:

 URI: URI